icecave/isolator/README.md

 }
 ```

-MyDocument's behavior is completely covered by the unit test without requiring any actual disk access!
+The test verifies the behavior of the MyDocument class completely, without requiring any disk access.

-Using an isolator is most helpful when testing code that uses functions that rely on or manipulate global
+Using an isolator is most helpful when testing code that uses global functions that maintain global state
-state or an external resource, such as clock based functions, filesystem operations, databases, CURL, etc.
+or utilize external resources such as databases, filesystems, etc. It is usually unnecessary to mock

-Hopefully it can help you improve the test coverage on your own PHP projects!
+out deterministic functions such as strlen(), for example.